 - “Walk the dog”: The best way to move your field of view is not to move the joystick OR the lens independently.
 Rather, move BOTH the joystick on the slit lamp AND the lens in the same direction VERY slowly simultaneously.
 This is a game changer for many people we teach.
 Once you master this, you will be shocked at how much you can see when the eye is in primary position.
 In undilated exams, the only way to move around and consistently find the fundus and the macula is by using this technique.

-#5: Checking for cells
+#5: Checking for cell and flare

 The right magnification is key!
 Use only the 16x mag with the beam of light angling in from the side.
 Always use the brightest light in the darkest room!
 Look for cells over the pupil, it’s the darkest part giving you the greatest contrast.
 Use the following SUN grading criteria to grade your exam.